 - Fluorescent bulbs have been replaced by LED bulbs.

 - Building heating and cooling systems are regularly evaluated and modified to maximize energy conservation (window treatments, thermostat location and ventilation systems)

 - Motion sensor lighting has been introduced in preschool spaces.

-- We have an Environmental Studies curriculum, along with two full-time Environmental Studies teachers who focus on the strands of Nature Connection, Ecoliteracy, Food Literacy, Stewardship, and Garden Skills.
+- We have an Environmental Studies curriculum, along with Environmental Studies teachers who focus on the strands of Nature Connection, Ecoliteracy, Food Literacy, Stewardship, and Garden Skills.
 Our Garden Classrooms are a key part of this program, along with local field trips to natural areas, as our students develop a connection with nature and learn to be stewards of the Earth.

 - Our overnight field trips start in 4th grade.
 Past trips have included NatureBridge (Marin Headlands and Yosemite) and CYO camp in Sonoma.

 - As an International Baccalaureate School, units on “Sharing the Planet” are built into the curriculum for PreK through 5th grade and units on “Globalization and Sustainability” are part of the Middle School curriculum.